DaewoongKwon/test/README.md

 - `df1`: the square root of each element in `df`

-# Question 6
+# 8.)
 Consider the following function:

 The code in this function violates some of python's coding best practices (for example PEP8).
 Modify the code to improve on coding best practice

-# Question 7
+# 9.)
-- Commit your code changes
+- Git commit your code changes
-- Git push and raise a Pull Request against master branch
+- Git push your code changes